Arithmetic Geometric Model for the Renormalisation of Bi-critical Irrationally Indifferent Attractors: Topological Trichotomy in the Model

 \begin{theorem}[Trichotomy of the maximal invariant set] For every $(\alpha,\beta) \in \mathds{R} \setminus \mathds{Q}\times\mathds{R}$ one of the following statements hold: \begin{itemize} \item[(i)] $\mathcal{B}(\alpha,\beta)<\infty$ and $(\alpha,\beta)$ is Herman* then $A_{\alpha,\beta}$ is a Jordan curve, \item[(ii)] $\mathcal{B}(\alpha,\beta)<\infty$ but $(\alpha,\beta)$ is not Herman*, and $A_{\alpha,\beta}$ is a one-sided hairy Jordan curve, \item[(iii)] $\mathcal{B}(\alpha,\beta)=\infty$, and $A_{\alpha,\beta}$ is a Cantor bouquet. \end{itemize}

-\end{theorem} But then because the modified brjuno and herman conditions were found to be equivalent to the original modified brjuno and herman conditions, this immediately proves that the topological trichotomy is in fact exactly the same as the original one provided by Cheraghi for the unicritical case. \begin{proof}
+\end{theorem} But then because the modified brjuno and herman conditions were found to be equivalent to the original modified brjuno and herman conditions in chapter 3, this immediately proves that the topological trichotomy is in fact exactly the same as the original one provided by Cheraghi for the uni-critical case. \begin{proof}

-We note that $\mathds{M}_{\alpha,\beta}$ is defined as the image under the exponential map of $I_{-1}$, where the latter is defined as the points above $b_{-1}$.
+We note that $\mathds{M}_{[\alpha],[\beta]}$ is defined as the image under the exponential map of $I_{-1}$, where the latter is defined as the points above $b_{-1}$.
 As proved before, the boundary of the interior of $I_{-1}$ when it exists is $p_{-1}$.
 With these two facts in mind it is clear that $A_{\alpha,\beta}$ is a Jordan curve if and only if $(\alpha,\beta)$ is Herman*.
 On the other hand, when $\alpha$ is not Brjuno we have that $\mathcal{B}(\alpha,\beta)=\infty$ which implies that the $b_{-1}$ function descends to a cantor bouquet.
-Finally when $\alpha$ is brjuno but $(\alpha,\beta)$ is not Herman* we get that $A_{\alpha,\beta}$ is stuck between the base and peak functions, and therefore it will be a one-sided hairy jordan curve. \end{proof} \begin{corollary} When we are in the Brjuno case there exists a constant $C_{\ref{thsize}}$ such that: \begin{itemize} \item $\mathds{M}_{\alpha,\beta} \supset B(0,C_{\ref{thsize}}^{-1}e^{2\pi \mathcal{B}(\alpha,\beta)})$ \item whilst $\mathds{M}_{\alpha,\beta} \subset B(0,C_{\ref{thsize}}e^{2\pi \mathcal{B}(\alpha,\beta)})$ \end{itemize} \end{corollary} \begin{proof} Now that we have computed that the $b_n$ functions depend on the modified Brjuno function, it is a quick argument to describe the size of the siegel disks when $B(\alpha,\beta)<\infty$.
+Finally when $\alpha$ is brjuno but $(\alpha,\beta)$ is not Herman* we get that $A_{\alpha,\beta}$ is stuck between the base and peak functions, and therefore it will be a one-sided hairy jordan curve. \end{proof} \begin{corollary} When we are in the Brjuno case there exists a constant $C_{\ref{thsize}}$ such that: \begin{itemize} \item $\mathds{M}_{[\alpha],[\beta]} \supset B(0,C_{\ref{thsize}}^{-1}e^{2\pi \mathcal{B}(\alpha,\beta)})$ \item whilst $\mathds{M}_{[\alpha],[\beta]} \subset B(0,C_{\ref{thsize}}e^{2\pi \mathcal{B}(\alpha,\beta)})$ \end{itemize} \end{corollary} \begin{proof} Now that we have computed that the $b_n$ functions depend on the modified Brjuno function, it is a quick argument to describe the size of the siegel disks when $B(\alpha,\beta)<\infty$.
 This follows from the fact the peak functions $p_{-1}^j$ that describe the boundary of the siegel disk are strictly decreasing from $\frac{1}{2\pi}B(\alpha,\beta)+C$.
 On the other hand, the $b_n$ functions are at most $\frac{1}{2\pi}B(\alpha,\beta)-C$, thus yielding the result. \end{proof}